 Gran Tierra Energy has taken corrective actions to lower GHG emissions by reducing the flaring of natural gas through major capital investments in voluntary “Gas-to-Power projects”.
 Instead of flaring excess gas GTE converts gas into power at its fields, reducing flare volumes and the associated GHG emissions.

 In 2019, Gran Tierra completed a Gas-to-Power project at the Acordionero field, GTE’s single biggest producing asset.
 The completion of this project has significantly reduced gas flaring and the company’s use of electricity from the national grid.

 During 2018 GTE completed implementation of a Gas-to-Power project at its Moqueta field, one of the company’s most challenging fields since it is accessible only via helicopter transport.
 The project, valued at USD$3,000,000, successfully installed twelve 250kWh reciprocating gas engine generators and a gas conditioning system in order to produce better quality gas for generation.
 This project was the first of its kind to be fully developed and executed by GTE.
 In addition, the gas-to-power project at the Costayaco field has been operating reliably since 2017.

-Costayaco Forestry Center: A Unique Resource for Reforestation
+Costayaco Forestry Centre: A Unique Resource for Reforestation

-The Costayaco Forestry Center (CFC) is one of the most innovative reforestation efforts in South America and spans over 210 hectares of land in the Putumayo Department.
-Established by Gran Tierra Energy in 2010 in coordination with the regional environmental regulator, CORPOAMAZONIA, the Center has grown large enough to become a habitat for the protection of wildlife that would otherwise be in danger.
+The Costayaco Forestry Centre (CFC) is one of the most innovative reforestation efforts in South America and spans over 314.5 hectares of land in the Putumayo Department.
+Established by Gran Tierra Energy in 2010 in coordination with the regional environmental regulator, Corpoamazonia, the Centre has grown large enough to become a habitat for the protection of wildlife that would otherwise be in danger.
 Hundreds of birds and thousands of butterflies can be seen throughout the area.